Bağcılar: Ottoman period

-Republican Era Bağcılar
+Republican era

 Nearer to the Turkish War of Independence, Bağcılar was one of the villages of Mahmutbey where the Greek population lived during the Ottoman period.
 This population worked in the areas lush vineyards.

 Mahmutbey was one of the oldest settlements in Istanbul and was a settlement center to which 11 small villages were attached.
 Six of these villages appear in a work titled "Istanbul City Statistical Yearbook 1930-31" by the Istanbul Metropolitan Municipality.
 The villages were called Avaz, Ayapa, Ayayorgi, Çıfitburgaz, Vidoz and Yenibosna.
 In the 1950s, Mahmutbey had a village mansion with gendarmerie station, health center, pharmacy, post office, cinema, guesthouse, and a small municipal office.

 The first urbanization phase of Bağcılar started near what is today Bağcılar Square.
 The first wave of urbanization was experienced in the Merkez and Yenigün neighborhoods of Bağcılar, which were closest to the Istanbul city centre and Bakırköy districts.
 Being close to the city center and Bakırköy district of Istanbul, this area was completely parceled out by formal and informal builders and renamed Parseller in the 1980s.
 The Yenigün Neighborhood, which is currently the most densely populated neighborhood of Bağcılar, is considered to be the first and oldest urban neighborhood in the district.

 Urbanization rapidly spread to other parts of Bağcılar causing a redrawing of maps which created the separate urban district of Bakırköy.
 Bağcılar continues to be known as a district known for rapid population growth and poor or informal urban planning.
 The presence of informally built apartment blocks remains a major concern for planning officials due to Istanbul's high earthquake risk.
 In an attempt to reduce the risk of a mass casualty event as a result of a major earthquake, the Istanbul Metropolitan Municipality has undertaken several major housing development initiatives.
 In 1989, the M1 line of the Istanbul Metro was extended to and terminates at Bağcılar.
 Later in 1992, the Istanbul Tram was extended to Bağcılar Square.
 The area is also extensively served by Istanbul's bus system.